 The CLA ED Tech Center collection is a teaching resource for faculty and TAs; faculty and TAs are permitted to checkout video, audio, and slide resources or place them on reserve for classes.
 Students are not permitted to checkout materials but may view visual materials related to their coursework in selected study spaces at the Center.

 The Paley Library collection now contains more than 10,000 films.
-Materials from the collection should be asked for at the Media Services Desk on the ground floor of Paley, and can be checked out by anyone with a Temple ID for a period of 7 days, and be placed on reserve for classes.
+Materials from the collection should be asked for at the Media Services Desk on the ground floor of Paley, and can be checked out by anyone with a Temple ID for a period of 7 days, if the film has not been placed on reserve for classes.
 All videos and DVDs from both collections are listed in Library Search (formerly DIAMOND).
 Videos or DVDs in either collection can be located by title, or by using the keyword search option by selecting the MEDIA tab on the main library website.

 If you need a film or would like to request the purchase of a film for the Paley Library Film Collection, please send an email with information about the film to the Subject Specialist, Gregory McKinney.